Sister Emanuelle (1977)

 Extras The disc includes:

-• The 'Train Scene' and the 'Flashback Scene' include brief hardcore inserts into two of the film's sex scenes.
+• The 'Train Scene' and the 'Flashback Scene' include very brief hardcore inserts into two of the film's sex scenes.

-• The 'Stepmom Scene' is a lengthy extension to a lesbian sex scene, involving a banana!
-(2m 30s)
+• The 'Stepmom Scene' is a lengthy extension to a lesbian sex scene, involving a banana (2m 30s)

 • The 'Bondage Scene' is an additional sex scene missing from the film's climax, non-hardcore.
 (3m)